bplmaps/cartinal/guides/get-started-qgis/interface.md

 Under `Project`, you can **Open** a new or existing document, **Save** your current document, or **Export** it in a different file format compatible with a different software.

 Here you can also create a **Print Layout**, a map document formatted for presentation or inclusion in a report.
-For information about print layouts, see our [Create a Print Layout guide](https://geoservices.leventhalmap.org/cartinal/guides/print-layout.html).
+For information about print layouts, see our [Create a Print Layout guide](../print-layout.html).

 Under `Layer`, you can use the `Data Source Manager` to **Add Data** to your map project.
 This data can take the form of vector data, raster data, data tables, and more.
-For more information on the types of data compatible with QGIS, see our [GIS Data Types and Formats guide](https://geoservices.leventhalmap.org/cartinal/).
+For more information on the types of data compatible with QGIS, see our [Common GIS File Formats guide](../file-formats.html).

 Under `Plugins`, you can access plugins that will allow you to perform initial tasks beyond QGIS's core functionality.
 Like QGIS itself, plugins are coded open source by developers, and are available for free.
 For many common tasks, such as **Georeferencing** and **Geocoding**, installing or enabling an appropriate plugin is necessary.